Maritime BERGEN Law Summer Programme 2022

 About the Programme

-The University of Bergen Faculty of Law together with Maritime Bergen and Centre for Shipping and Logistics at NHH Norwegian School of Economics, offer a 2 week summer study programme in Bergen, Norway.
+The University of Bergen Faculty of Law together with Maritime Bergen, offer a 3 week summer study programme in Bergen, Norway.
 Students who complete the course will be awarded 5 ECTS credits.

 Bergen is the maritime capital of Norway, and the programme provides an introduction to Maritime Law in a broad sense.
 The maritime business sector is of great national importance.
-In addition, it represents huge opportunities for cooperation between Chinese and Norwegian enterprises.
+In addition, it represents huge opportunities for cooperation between international enterprises across our borders.

 The programme is hosted by University of Bergen Faculty of Law, generally recognized as Norway's most international law faculty.
-Classes are taught in English by Norwegian scholars and practicioners who are experts in their fields.
+Classes are taught in English by Norwegian and international scholars and practicioners who are experts in their fields.

 During the three-week long programme, there will be classes in the mornings, and in the afternoons there will be site visits to businesses and government offices operating in the maritime business sector.

-Halfway through the programme, there is some time reserved for study and for exploring the city and the area around Bergen on your own, or together with fellow students.
+There is also time reserved in the programme for exploring the city and the area around Bergen on your own, or together with fellow students.

-The complete programme can be found at the bottom of this page.
+The complete programme for this years summer school can be found at the bottom of this page.
+Minor changes might still occur.
+The final programme will published in week 31.